BPCI-Robotics/notebook-24-25/notebook.md

 That's when we started fashioning hooks out of polypropylene.
 These definitely worked, though we did break a few.
 It must have been the flexibility that made them work effectively.

 #### The chain
 We added an additional sprocket to tension the chain without just having fewer chain links.
 This we kept in the final design.
+Otherwise the chain would either be too tight or too loose.

 ### Switch from iron to aluminium
 The reason that we used iron in the past is because we were concerned that aluminium, though light, would not provide sufficient strength.
-However, we realized that,
+However, we realized that:

 * **Strength is more determined by geometry.**